 for some $\gamma=\gamma(n)\in(0,1)$.
 Roughly speaking, to derive \eqref{eq-intro:para1} we compute the evolution of the quantity $F=d(\cdot,\p\Omega)^{-\gamma}\big[1-\metric{\nu_\delta}{\p_r}\big]$, which yields

-The terms omitted here are caused by the curvature of $M$ and $\p\Omega$, and are of lower order than the main term.
+The terms omitted here are caused by the curvature of $M$ and $\p\Omega$, and are of lower order than the negative main term.
 Then the estimate \eqref{eq-intro:para1} comes from the parabolic maximum principle.
-In view of the nephroid Example \ref{ex-intro:nephroid} (which does not satisfy \eqref{eq-intro:para1} for $t\ll0$), one notes that the uniform condition (ii) cannot be removed in this parabolic estimate.
+In view of the nephroid Example \ref{ex-intro:nephroid} (which does not satisfy \eqref{eq-intro:para1} for $t\ll0$), the uniform condition (ii) cannot be removed in this parabolic estimate.

-For a more detailed demonstration of ideas (which involves more setups), see Subsection \ref{subsec:exist_strategy}.
-We remark here that the parabolic estmimate is a necessary part in proving the existence theorem (not only an auxiliary technique to upgrade the regularity).
-See the proof of Lemma \ref{lemma-exist:graphical} for what involves.
+For a more detailed demonstration of ideas (which involves more setup), see Subsection \ref{subsec:exist_strategy}.
+We remark here that the parabolic estimate is a necessary part in proving the existence theorem (not only an auxiliary technique to upgrade the regularity).
+See the proof of Lemma \ref{lemma-exist:graphical} for what it involves.

-Finally, many of the ideas above only work when $u_\delta$ are smooth solutions.
+Many of the ideas above only work when $u_\delta$ are smooth solutions.
 Particularly, no analogue of parabolic estimate has been found for weak solutions.
 So we instead need to consider the elliptic regularized equations, originally introduced in \cite{Huisken-Ilmanen_2001}.
 For $\epsilon\ll1$, the $\epsilon$-regularized IMCF equation is

 (with slight modification for the weighted case \eqref{eq-intro:soft_obs}), which is strictly elliptic and thus can be solved by standard PDE theories.
 Then as $\epsilon\to0$, the approximating solutions $u_\epsilon$ converge to a genuine weak IMCF.
 The equation \eqref{eq-intro:ellreg} has the geometric meaning that, if $u_\epsilon$ solves \eqref{eq-intro:ellreg} in $\Omega$, then the graph of $\epsilon^{-1}u_\epsilon$ forms a downward translating soliton of IMCF in the product $\Omega\times\RR$.
-So the parabolic estimates may be preformed on this (smooth) soliton, then sent to the limit $\epsilon\to0$.
+So the parabolic estimates may be performed on this (smooth) soliton, then sent to the limit $\epsilon\to0$.
 We remark that this method was used by Heidusch to prove the $C^{1,1}$ regularity of level sets in proper solutions \cite{Heidusch_thesis}.